orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 We'll call our initial reference frame our universal language.
 And the perspective we're currently judging from our reference language.

+Once we

 ### Judgements
 - How useful is our reference frame as a universal language. ; This is a cultural question, not: is it actually the best universal language, but given our existing languages, is it the most useful?
+This rather simplifies the is something """the universal language""".
+And instead rephrases it as a cultural question
 	- What does "useful" mean here?
 		- Lowest complexity of existing languages
 	- Given which preferences?
 Weighted by use of the language? "use" in the sense of active development vs existing code basis in "use", by how many devices/people.
 How critical are they?